 - Healthcare: Focus content on spreading awareness, information about current treatments, and where people can find solutions (vaccines, testing, and the like)

 - Legal Services: Law firms need digital agencies to help them with complex content requirements, increase their online presence, and establish credibility

 - Non-Profits: Digital agencies focusing on the non-profit sector can help these organizations spread messaging and raise money

-- Real Estate: There are sub-sectors niche agencies can focus on within this segment, including targeting those who sell apartments or condominiums and renovators
+- Real Estate: There are sub-sectors niche agencies can focus on within this segment.
+These include targeting those who sell apartments or condominiums and renovators

 - SaaS: As more of our population join the remote workforce and online education, so does the growth in cloud service providers and their need to support their users, reach them, and deliver the highest quality services